Publicado originalmente en Uncanny Nerd.

 Well, enough with the introduction, let’s go see some of the funniest cameos:

 1.CHIQUITO DE LA CALZADA.

 Chiquito was a comedian who made a big impact during the 90s with his absurdly long jokes and his totally made up language, impossible to translate to English –because it barely was Spanish.
 He was a big hit and never forgotten.
 Catalan artist Pere Pérez decided to include it as a recurring extra in the Superman comics, a worker of the Daily Planet –he’s that bald man with long hair in the back of his head and extremely tacky shirts who usually appears in the background of the office.
 He also included a couple of cops named Grijander and Gromenauer, two made up words that Chiquito used to say in his performances.

 Pérez is not the only artist to pay homage to the great –and weird– Chiquito.
 David López and Álvaro López did it too, turning him into Catwoman’s driver.

-They also included two other celebrities in a Batgirl comic, the Spanish TV host Gran Wyoming and the Catalan humourist Andreu Buenafuente.
+They also included two other celebrities in a Batgirl comic, the Spanish TV host Gran Wyoming and the Catalan comedian Andreu Buenafuente.